HB-2671

 Enforcement Authority

-Attorney General enforcement under the Kansas Consumer Protection Act (K.S.A.
+Attorney general enforcement under the Kansas Consumer Protection Act (K.S.A.
 50-623 et seq.).
-A violation of the act constitutes a deceptive act under the KCPA.
-The person alleging a violation is deemed a consumer and the covered entity is deemed the supplier, and proof of a consumer transaction is not required.
-The attorney general is directed to issue compliance guidance by December 31, 2026 and to adopt rules and regulations for administration.
-A safe harbor exists for covered entities that relied in good faith on user-provided age information, applied the attorney general's age verification guidance, and otherwise complied with the attorney general's guidance.
+Violations are deemed deceptive acts under KCPA, granting the attorney general authority to bring enforcement actions.
+The person alleging a violation is deemed a consumer and the covered entity is deemed the supplier for purposes of KCPA remedies; proof of a consumer transaction is not required.
+A safe harbor applies where the covered entity relied in good faith on user-provided age information, applied attorney general-approved age verification methods, and otherwise complied with attorney general guidance.

 Penalties